 3. To look up an address – I knew I was at P.F.
 Chang’s for dinner, but when my friend driving to meet me got lost and asked for the address, I had no idea.
 Luckily, foursquare displays the street address at each venue so you know you’re checking-in to the right place.
 I was able to pull up the address for her so she could enter it into her GPS and wouldn’t leave me waiting for another 20 minutes.

-5. To check up on people – Whether you’re an anxious mother or a paranoid boyfriend, being able to know where people are is sometimes a comfort.
+5. To check up on people – Whether you’re an anxious mother or a concerned friend, being able to know where people are is sometimes a comfort.
 Just don’t go too far down the stalker route!

 6. To earn points and play the game – foursquare gives you points each time you check-in and more points if it’s a new venue.
 You can even check the leader board to see how you’re doing each week compared to your friends and try and earn more badges.
 While this may seem a bit dorky, it’s actually a good incentive to get out and explore new areas of the city.